StevenFox96/OperatorOps/README.md

-# How to become a dWeb Operator?
+# How to become a Creator.eco Operator?

 > **Please Note!**
-The below guide will walk you through the steps are needed in order to deploy the **dWeb Operator** components to the Production environment.
+The below guide will walk you through the steps are needed in order to deploy the **Creator.eco Operator** components to the Production environment.
 If you wish to first test and operate the system in a more controlled environment, please refer to this [guide](https://google.com).

-The **dWeb Operator** role is one of the most fundamental building blocks of the **dWeb** ecosystem.
+The **Creator.eco Operator** role is one of the most fundamental building blocks of the **Creator.eco** ecosystem.
-A **dWeb Operator** has many responsibilities.
-Among them are managing the lifecycle of the **dWeb Application**, maintaining security, preserving the availability and reliability of the **dWeb Application** and customization for the target market.
+A **Creator.eco Operator** has many responsibilities.
+Among them are managing the lifecycle of the **WebApp**, maintaining security, preserving the availability and reliability of the **WebApp** and customization for the target market.

-For more in-depth information about the **dWeb Operator** role, and the other roles in the **dWeb** eocsystem please check [here](https://google.com).
+For more in-depth information about the **Creator.eco** role, and the other roles in the eocsystem please check [here](https://google.com).

 ### Table of contents: